-Hall of Fame talent marks all-time Red Wings lineup
+Hall of Fame talent marks Detroit News all-time Red Wings lineup

-No, it’s not until you delve deep into the history of the Red Wings organization and sift through the legendary names who’ve been part of the fabric this Original Six team.
+Detroit – The depth of talent doesn’t sink in immediately – not until you dive deep into the history of the Red Wings organization and sift through the legendary names who’ve been part of the fabric this Original Six team.

 So many Hall of Famers.
 So many momentous figures, on and off the ice.
 Players who left a mark.

-To name an All-Time roster, to cut down to a lineup of 20, a regular NHL roster of 23, it’s difficult to do.
+To name an all-time roster, to cut down to a lineup of 20, a regular NHL roster of 23, it’s difficult to do.

-But The Detroit News gave it a shot, a fun project to do, and presents an attempt at coming together with a representative list.
+But The Detroit News gave it a shot, and this is an attempt at coming together with a representative list.

-Now, an acknowledgement must go to TSN, the sports network in Canada, who is producing a similar project with the NHL’s franchises in Canada.
+Now, an acknowledgement must go to TSN, the sports network in Canada, which is producing a similar project with the NHL’s franchises in Canada.

-Some of the network’s eligibility requirements were used in this particular exercise, most notably at least 250 regular season games with the Wings.
+Some of the network’s eligibility requirements were used in this particular exercise, most notably at least 250 regular-season games with the Wings.

-So that left numerous Hall of Fame players who played with the Wings, but had much of their greater success elsewhere around the NHL.
+So that left numerous Hall of Fame players who played with the Wings, but had much of their greater success elsewhere around the NHL, off this team.

-Also, instead of being rigid with positions, the best 12 forwards and 6 defensemen, no matter wing or center or left- or right-defenseman, were picked among the all-time Wings’ best.
+Also, instead of being rigid with positions, the best 12 forwards and six defensemen, no matter wing or center, or left- or right defenseman, were picked among the all-time Wings’ best.

 And, truly, there were some fine, fine Red Wings players left out, just showing the depth of talent that has played in the organization.